top of page

 Hi, I'm Dr Nat.

 I'm a Clinical Psychologist, published Research Author, and the Founder of SANVT.
 Psychology.
-I work with individuals navigating the harder, more complex parts of being human - anxiety, trauma, burnout, depression, neurodivergence, grief, identity, and the ways our histories quietly shape everything else.
+II work with adults and older adolescents navigating anxiety, trauma, neurodivergence, relationships, burnout, and complex or comorbid presentations.

 SANVT.
 Psychology [zahnft]